RituAgrawal1384/Canvas/README.md

 ## How to create custom steps using Page object model
-While writing function/regression scenarios if you come across in situation where you need to write a custom step apart from the default steps in TAP.
+While writing function/regression scenarios if you come across in situation where you need to write a custom step apart from the default steps in TAT.
 Follow below guidelines.

 **Template Project using page object modal**: mobiletemplate_POM.zip